peddajagadeesh8/Online-Banking-System/README.md

 An Online Banking System is a digital platform that allows customers to perform a variety of financial transactions and manage their bank accounts over the internet.
 This system provides a convenient and secure way for users to access banking services from the comfort of their homes or on the go, using a computer or mobile device.
 ## Key Features

-A railway management system (RMS) utilizes software and technology to manage various aspects of railway operations.
+Online-Banking-System utilizes software and technology to manage various aspects of Online-Banking-System.
 ## Features:
 ### Account Management:
 •  Customers can view their account balances, transaction history, and account statements.